Topology

 Voxel Remesher

-, the entire mesh will force the topology to have an uniform resolution, meaning all the polygons have more or less the same size.
+When using the Voxel Remesher, the entire mesh will force the topology to have an uniform resolution, meaning all the polygons have more or less the same size.
 This is very useful when you don't want to think about topology and simply do free-form sculpting.

-to block-out a rough shape with a low resolution.
+A typical sculpting workflow can start by using the Voxel Remesher to block-out a rough shape with a low resolution.
 Simply hit the Remesh button once in a while when you are stretching the mesh too much to avoid too much distortion.

 Voxel?

-is one exception where another approach is used (temporarily) to perform the remeshing.
+As stated above, Nomad is a polygonal software, but the Voxel Remesher is one exception where another approach is used (temporarily) to perform the remeshing.

 One big difference is that the voxel approach won't accept self intersection, so these will be resolved.
 Also it doesn't support meshes with holes in them.

-.
+By holes, we don't mean the genus hole (hole of a donus), but instead mesh that are not watertight/closed.
 Typically, what it means is that before applying the remeshing, every holes will be filled, similarly to the Trim tool or Hole filling feature.

 Remesh